ValueMelody/melody-auth/docs/auth-server-setup.md

 This starts the server in development mode using Node.js, connected to your local or remote databases.

 ### 3. Production Build

 To build and run in production:
 ```
+# Make sure the environment variable "ENVIRONMENT" is set to a value other than "dev" for your production build.
 cd server
 npm run node:build
 npm run node:start